Luiz-Wo/Luiz-Wo/README.md

 ---

-### 🚀 The "Wow" Projects
+### 🚀 About My Journey
+Having recently wrapped up an extensive IT internship where I deployed live enterprise solutions, I am now transitioning fully into the tech industry.
+I specialize in building scalable web applications and integrating modern AI cloud services to solve real-world operational bottlenecks.

-What I've been building recently:
+**What I've been building recently:**
 * 🧠 **BuildX:** An AI-mentored drag-and-drop website builder powered by **AWS Bedrock**.
-* 🎫 **Enterprise IT Ticketing System:** A fully deployed, live system designed to streamline technical support requests and internal operations.
+* 🎫 **Enterprise IT Ticketing System:** A fully deployed, live system designed to streamline technical support requests and internal corporate operations.

 ---